The transcendental motive of a cubic fourfold: Special cubic fourfolds

 \begin{defn} Let $X$ be a special cubic fourfold and let $D$ be the sublattice of $H^4(X,\Z)$ generated by $\zeta$ and $\gamma^2$.
 A polarized K3 surface $S$ is {\it associated} to $X$ if there is an isomorphism of lattices $ K \simeq H^2(S,\Z)_{prim}(-1)$, where $K =D^{\perp}$ and $H^2(S,\Z)_{prim} $ denotes primitive cohomology with respect to a polarization $l\in H^2(S,\Z)$.\end{defn}

 If $X$ is a generic special cubic fourfold with discriminant of the form $d =2(n^2 +n+1)$, where $n$ is an integer $\ge2$, then the Fano variety of $X$ is isomorphic to $S^{[2]}$, with $S$ a K3 surface associated to X. Special cubic fourfolds of discriminant $d>6$ have associated K3 surface $S$ if and only if $d$ is not divisible by 4 or 9 or any odd prime $p \equiv 2 (3)$.
-In this case the transcendental lattice $\sT_X$ is Hodge isometric to $\sT_S(-1)$, see \cite{Add}.
+In this case the transcendental lattice $T(X)$ is Hodge isometric to $T(S)(-1)$, see \cite{Add}.
 In the case $d =14$ the special surface is a smooth quartic rational normal scroll.
-By the results in \cite{BD} and in \cite{BRS} all the fourfolds $X$ in $\sC_{14}$ are rational.
+By the results in \cite{BD} and in \cite{BRS} all the fourfolds $X$ in $\sC_{14}$ are rational (see also \cite{ABBV} for details on the derived categories approach).
 Moreover if $X \in (\sC_{14} - \sC_8) $, then $F(X) \simeq S^{[2]}$, where $S$ is the K3 surface of degree 14 and genus 8, parametrizing smooth quartic rational normal scrolls contained in $X$.

 More generally, suppose that $X$ is special and $F(X) \simeq S^{[2]}$, with $S$ a K3 surface.
 Then the homomorphism $H^2(S,\Q) \to H^2(F,\Q)$ induces an orthogonal direct sum decomposition with respect to the Beauville-Bogomolov form